visttux/Color-Detector/README.md

-﻿# Color-Detector
+# Color-Detector

-This project is a little android application which returns the color of a bitmap from diferent resources (URL, Camera...) aplying K-means algorithm to an RGB space
+This project is a little android application which returns the color percentage (eleven more representatives) of a bitmap from diferent resources (URL, Camera...) aplying K-means algorithm to an RGB space

 ## Features
  * Multithread image loading